elchericito/redfast-docs/docs/USE CASES/use-case-template.md

 ### [Call to Action](/docs/actions-1#/)

+A call to action is a button click presented to the end user within the prompt.
+CTAs in Redfast are typically 1-click because the end outcome is directly connected to the button via an integration such as [Stripe](/docs/stripe#/) .

+Example:

-Reasons for cancellations prompt: Select Option, Cancel Anyway.
+* Reasons for cancellations prompt: Select Option, Cancel Anyway.

-Too expensive prompt: Accept Offer, Cancel Anyway
+* Too expensive prompt: Accept Offer, Cancel Anyway

-Not enough content prompt: See more, Cancel Anyway
+* Not enough content prompt: See more, Cancel Anyway

-Not using prompt: Pause my subscription, Cancel Anyway
+* Not using prompt: Pause my subscription, Cancel Anyway